PDXChinese/pdxchinese.github.io/_pages/penpal.md

 All participants will need to have the parents or guardians sign the consent form.

-No other communication between pen pals would take place outside of the letters.
-All participants will use a nickname, and all letters/emails will be mailed to central location/account where they will be redistributed to the pen pal by the parent volunteers.

 ### Central Mailing Address

 For letters, please mail to